-Indicator 10.5.1LS Silvicultural practices are implemented that are ecologically appropriate for the vegetation, species, sites and management objectives\.
+Indicator 10.5.1 The silvicultural practices implemented are consistent with the objectives\ of the management plan\.

 Criterion 10.6.
 The Organization\ shall minimize or avoid the use of fertilizers\.
 When fertilizers\ are used, The Organization\ shall demonstrate that use is equally, or more ecologically and economically beneficial, than use of silvicultural systems that do not require fertilizers\, and prevent, mitigate, and/or repair damage to environmental values\, including soils.